-Every month The CARON Collection features one of the outstanding shops who so ably provide stitchers with not only supplies but guidance, technical expertise, and inspiration.
+The CARON Collection is pleased to feature one of the outstanding shops who so ably provide stitchers with not only supplies but guidance, technical expertise, and inspiration.
 We hope you'll support your local shops and browse through our extensive SHOP LISTINGS to find a shop near you.
-This month we take you to discover...

 Old Town Needlework & Framing